heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-get-started-with-wix-toolset.md

 - Create registry to memorize the installation directory path.
 - Create Start Menu and Desktop shortcut.
 Desktop shortcut is optional, user can choose to not create it.

-The script below is well documented.
+The script below is well-documented.
 It's a complete script for my project.
-You will understand and get the picture how it works once you go all the way through the source code line by line.
+You will understand and get the picture how it works once you go all the way through the source code, line by line. (っ◕‿◕)っ

 File name: `Product.wxs`